ecamo19/rLPJGUESS/README.md

 - snow
 - Rmpi (only needed for MPI clusters)

-We recommend to install first these packages and the install Rlpj.
+We recommend to install first these packages and then install Rlpj.
 To install Rlpj directly from this repository, please type the following in Rstudio:

     devtools::install_github("biometry/RLPJ/Rlpj", ref = "master", build_vignettes = TRUE)

-In case you want to install the dependencies at the same time you have to set the denpendencies flag to TRUE.
+In the case you want to install the dependencies at the same time, set denpendencies flag to TRUE.

     devtools::install_github("biometry/RLPJ/Rlpj", ref = "master", build_vignettes = TRUE, dependencies = TRUE)